- Classroom & Event Support

-Possible projects could include:
+Possible projects might include:

-Proposals should explain the pedagogical value, scope, and scale of the project, present the intended benefits and impact on the undergraduate student experience, describe associated risks, and establish a plan for assessment.
+Proposals should address the pedagogical value, scope, and scale of the project, present the intended benefits and impact on the undergraduate student experience, describe associated risks, and establish a plan for assessment.
 All faculty or staff responsible for the project must be clearly identified.

-Proposals should consist of:
+Proposals should be submitted online and consist of:

 - a narrative no longer than five (5) pages